Teoscar Hernández Preview, Player Props: Mariners vs. Reds

 Teoscar Hernández At The Plate

+- Among the qualifying hitters in MLB action, his batting average ranks 60th, his on-base percentage ranks 108th, and he is 45th in the league in slugging.

-- Hernandez enters this game on a 13-game hitting streak.
-Over the course of his last outings, he's hitting .300 with two homers.
+- Hernandez enters this game on a 14-game hitting streak.
+Over the course of his last outings, he's hitting .350 with two homers.

-- Hernandez has had at least one RBI in 36.8% of his games this year (50 of 136), with two or more RBI 24 times (17.6%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Hernandez has driven home a run in 51 games this year (37.2%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.